Zenith Data Systems: Pesatori's tenure (1991–1993)

 ZDS remained the largest supplier of computers to the federal government into 1991.
-In November that year, they and several other large computer companies, including Apple, lost a bid to supply the Department of Defense with 300,000 desktop computers, the winning bid valuated at $1 billion split between rival manufacturer CompuAdd Corporation of Austin, Texas, and systems integrator Sysorex Information Systems of Falls Church, Virginia.
+In November that year, it and several other large computer companies, including Apple, lost a bid to supply the Department of Defense with 300,000 desktop computers, the winning bid valuated at $1 billion split between rival manufacturer CompuAdd Corporation of Austin, Texas, and systems integrator Sysorex Information Systems of Falls Church, Virginia.
 ZDS however won a bid to supply the Pentagon with 300,000 desktops worth $740 million in September 1992, this time beating out CompuAdd and Sysorex.
 Although ZDS's bid was temporarily voided after the latter two companies raised suspicions that ZDS was financially unstable, ZDS won back the contract in May 1993 on judicial appeal.

-Besides closing the Heath/Zenith Computer stores in March 1992, ZDS that year launched a revamp of their desktop PCs, laptops, and monitors.
-The redesign extended to their products' case designs, featuring sleek lines meant to instill a sense of modernity.
+Besides closing the Heath stores—by then renamed "Heath/Zenith Computers"—in March 1992, ZDS that year launched a revamp of desktop PCs, laptops, and monitors.
+The redesign extended to products' case designs, featuring sleek lines meant to instill a sense of modernity.
 These efforts culminated in the release of the Z-Series laptops in June 1992.
 The Z-Series were touted as the lightest laptops available at the time, with built-in networking capability and color LCDs.
 The Z-Lite, the company's second attempt at a subnotebook, was co-designed by Frog of Germany, featuring an 8.5-inch LCD while weighing only 3.9 lb.
-ZDS themselves were commissioned to design and manufacture another company's product, the ThinkPad 300—IBM's second entry in their ThinkPad line of notebook computers.
+ZDS themselves were commissioned to design and manufacture another company's product, the ThinkPad 300—IBM's second entry in the ThinkPad line of notebook computers.

 The total sales for 1992 were estimated at $900 million—55 percent of which represented sales in Europe, and 40 percent of which represented sales from notebook models.
 While the company's overall sales slowly recovered, ZDS's retail market share continued to slide, decreasing from 3.4 percent in July 1991 to only 1 percent in July 1992.
 The company's officials cited a change in consumer purchasing behavior favoring superstore outlets (a sales channel in which ZDS had only a limited presence) as a reason for this decline.
 In an attempt to boost sales into 1993, ZDS restructured its field sales force and began focusing on direct sales to corporate accounts.
 In August 1992, after having poached CompuAdd executive Jerry Baldwin, ZDS launched the Z-Direct mail order catalog, mailing one million copies of its inaugural issue that year.
 The catalog offered desktop, server, and notebook products via a toll-free phone number.
 The catalog also included peripheral equipment from other manufacturers and software products from Microsoft, Novell, and Lotus Development.
 The company hoped that the direct sales approach would increase brand recognition and reach customers who were not targeted by other marketing channels.